MetOffice/growss/build-sphinx-docs/README.md

 the respective data types as dictated by the inputs section of the `build-sphinx-docs.yaml` file.

-Once the developer has implemeted this in an external gitub repository they may choose to further implement the deployment of the documentation build by implementing the deployment action and passing it the respective parameters defined in `deploy-sphinx-docs.yaml` as follows:
+Following the calling of the `build-sphinx-docs` workflow, the `deploy-sphinx-docs` workflow can be used to deploy the generated html documentation to the GitHub webserver.
+This workflow can be called from a workflow using the form describe below:

 ### Deploy built HTML to GitHub Pages